Silent Running (band): Reunion

-In January 2018, the band reunited for the first time in twenty years for a band member's wife's birthday event, augmented by Callum Collett on guitar.
+In January 2018, the band reunited for the first time in 20 years for a band member's wife's birthday event, augmented by Callum Collett on guitar.

 In March 2019, Silent Running announced a return to the stage at Belfast venue 'Voodoo' promising songs from all three albums as well as "showcasing new material".
 They played to a sold-out crowd on 14 June 2019 with fans flying in from England and Scotland.

 In August the same year, the band returned to the studio for the first time in 30 years to record a brand new track titled "Lost Boy".
 The song was released as a digital download in October 2019.

 A much anticipated second concert on 15 November 2019 sold out, with more fans flying to Belfast from Edinburgh, Inverness, Glasgow, Milton Keynes and Leeds.
 That night the band played two new songs; "Right Time, Right Place" and "Shadowland".
 The show was filmed and is available to watch on the band's YouTube channel.

-The band finally made it back onstage in Voodoo, Belfast on 29 April 2022 to a sell out crowd with Silent Running fans flying in from England, Scotand and Germany to hear them showcase the 4th album 'Follow the Light'.
+The band finally made it back onstage in Voodoo, Belfast on 29 April 2022 to a sell out crowd with Silent Running fans flying in from England, Scotland and Germany to hear them showcase the fourth album Follow the Light.